 Question: "Should a Christian take anti-depressants or other mental health medicines?"

-By taking medicine on a limited basis in order to treat the symptoms, then relying upon the Word of God and wise counsel to enact transformation in one's heart and mind, gradually the need for the medicine will diminish.
-The believer's position in Christ is affirmed, and God brings healing into those troubled areas of the heart and mind which are causing the ailment.
-God's Word has much to say about fear and its place in a believer's life.
-Reading through the following Scriptures and meditating on them is the universal cure.
-The following verses give confidence, and illuminate the truth behind what being a child of God entails: Proverbs 29:25; Matthew 6:34; John 8:32; Romans 8:28-39; 12:1-2; 1 Corinthians 10:13; 2 Corinthians 10:5; Philippians 4:4-9; Colossians 3:1-2; 2 Timothy 1:6-8; Hebrews 13:5-6; James 1:2-4; 1 Peter 5:7; 2 Peter 1:3-4; 1 John 1:9; 4:18-19.
+By taking medicine on a limited basis in order to treat the symptoms, then relying upon the Word of God and wise counsel to enact transformation in oneís heart and mind, usually the need for the medicine will diminish.
+[It would seem there are some people whose bodies require long-term usage of anti-depressants in order to keep symptoms at bay.
+Also, certain other psychological disorders, such as bipolar disorder and schizophrenia, require long-term pharmaceutical usage, much like insulin for diabetes.]
+The believerís position in Christ is affirmed, and God brings healing into those troubled areas of the heart and mind which are causing the ailment.
+For instance, when dealing with anxiety, we can look to what Godís Word has to say about fear and its place in a believerís life.
+Reading through the following Scriptures and meditating on them can be a cure, as they give confidence and illuminate the truth of what being a child of God entails: Proverbs 29:25; Matthew 6:34; John 8:32; Romans 8:28–39; 12:1–2; 1 Corinthians 10:13; 2 Corinthians 10:5; Philippians 4:4–9; Colossians 3:1–2; 2 Timothy 1:6–8; Hebrews 13:5–6; James 1:2–4; 1 Peter 5:7; 2 Peter 1:3–4; 1 John 1:9; 4:18–19.